seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Unlike all others, chaffless.
 Pray, your pardon.

 **IMOGEN**
-All’s well, sir: take my power i’ the court
+All's well, sir: take my power i' the court
 for yours.

 **IACHIMO**